mxjp/preact-i18n/README.md

 # Preact I18n

 ## Status
-This is a proof of concept and things like context and pluralization are not yet supported.
+This is a proof of concept and things might break or change at any time.

 ## Installation
 ```bash